Calling All Hearts (song)

-"Calling All Hearts" is a song by American producer DJ Cassidy, featuring vocals from American singer-songwriter, musician and actor Robin Thicke, and English singer-songwriter Jessie J. The song was released in the United States in February 2014 and in the United Kingdom on 20 April 2014 as a digital download.
+"Calling All Hearts" is a song by American producer DJ Cassidy, featuring vocals from American singer-songwriter, musician and actor Robin Thicke, and English singer-songwriter Jessie J. The track was written by Cassidy Podell, Jessica Cornish, Claude Kelly and Gregory Cohen.
+It was released in the United States in February 2014 and in the United Kingdom on 20 April 2014 as a digital download.
 The song has charted in Belgium.
-The song was written by Cassidy Podell, Jessica Cornish, Claude Kelly and Gregory Cohen.

 Music video

 A music video to accompany the release of "Calling All Hearts" was first released onto YouTube on 4 March 2014 at a total length of six minutes and thirty-five seconds.
 The X-directed video was shot in London and features a 13-piece band, performing on a 52 square-foot pink lacquer heart-shaped stage.
 British singer Jessie J cozies up to Robin Thicke, while Cassidy rocks the CDJs in a lime green tuxedo jacket and his signature 1920s boater hat.